The Coronado Soil and Water Conservation District (SWCD) is a governmental subdivision of New Mexico serving eastern Sandoval County.

 Help get kids engaged in water conservation!
 Free educational resources are available that combine a read-aloud story with fun activities to engage youth and adults together.
 Use the materials in classroom, home school, adult literacy programs and informal education programs.
 Some items are available in Spanish.
 Access the materials here.

 The US Forest Service has released "A Citizens' Guide to National Forest Planning."
 It aims to demystify the forest planning process and explain how organizations and citizens can be involved in forest plan revisions.
 You can download the guide here.
 Posted 10/11/16

 The Coronado Soil and Water Conservation District has received a second grant from the NM Soil and Water Conservation Commission to continue its Erosion Control Project in the Placitas Open Space (POS).

-Volunteers will receive permaculture training from local experts and take part in half-day work parties that will be held about twice a month this winter.
+Volunteers receive permaculture training from local experts and will participate in half-day work parties about twice a month this winter.

 What it is: The aim of the project is to facilitate regrowth of native vegetation in the 560-acre POS recreational area by slowing run-off and promoting better infiltration of snow and rain water into the soils.
 This year we will focus on stopping gully erosion using “rock plating,” a technique that involves using hand tools and--you guessed it--small rocks.